Yiqian-Liu/hello-world/README.md

 My first GitHub repository

 Add some formula here
-*Work with "MathJax Plugin for GitHub"*
 $$E=mc^{2}$$
+*It works with "MathJax Plugin for GitHub"*